blairw/infs1609quickrefresher/README.md

 # INFS1609 Quick Refresher
-This is a quick refresher of INFS1609 for students who are taking later courses that assume INFS1609 as prerequisite knowledge, but might need some help jogging their memory. 😅
+This is a quick refresher of INFS1609 for UNSW students who are taking later courses that assume INFS1609 as prerequisite knowledge, but might need some help jogging their memory. 😅

+These notes will reacquaint you with some concepts that you have previously studied in depth, but these notes will not fully explain these concepts for you.
+For that, please refer to your notes from when you studied INFS1609.

+**Contents:**

 - [💻 1.
 Elementary Programming](#elementaryprogramming)
 - [👉🏻 2.
 Selections](#selections)